 All contracts that need to be advertised will appear on The Chest or at least one local newspaper and/or a relevant trade or professional journal.

-Where the value of contracts exceed the EU thresholds a notice will be published in the Supplement of the Official Union Journal of the European Union (OJEU).
+Where the value of contracts exceeds the EU thresholds a notice will be published in the Supplement of the Official Union Journal of the European Union (OJEU).

 The Council publishes a Prior Indicative Notice in OJEU to give warning of contracts to be advertised in OJEU throughout the year.